 What Is Aerobic Exercise?

-Aerobic exercise uses continuous, rhythmic movement of large muscle groups to strengthen your heart and lungs (cardiovascular system).
-When you exercise, your muscles demand more oxygen-rich blood.
-This makes your heart beat faster to keep up.
+Aerobic exercise uses continuous, rhythmic movement of large muscle groups to strengthen the heart and lungs (cardiovascular system).
+When you exercise, your muscles demand more oxygen-rich blood which, in turn, makes your heart beat faster to keep up.

 To strengthen your cardiovascular system, you should do prolonged aerobic exercise (ideally reaching 20 to 60 minutes of activity) intensely enough to increase your heart rate.